1959: The Kingston Trio went to #1 on Billboard’s mono album chart with their fifth LP, Here We Go Again!.

 Frank Allen, bass guitarist for The Searchers since 1964, was born Francis Renaud McNeice in Hayes, Middlesex, England in 1943.

-Jack McAuley, one of the keyboardist with Van Morrison’s Them, was born John McAuley in Coleraine, County Londonderry, Northern Ireland in 1946.
+Jack McAuley, keyboardist for Them, a solo artist, and co-founder of The Belfast Gypsies, was born John McAuley in Coleraine, County Londonderry, Northern Ireland in 1946.

 Lydia Pense, vocalist for Cold Blood, was born in San Francisco, CA in 1947.